 See full summary »

 The show is about doctors Marcus Welby, a general practitioner and Steven Kiley, Welby's young assistant.
 The two try to treat people as individuals in an age of specialized medicine and uncaring doctors.Written by

-The episode "Outrage" about a gay child molester sparked real outrage by gay activists who complained the show was perpetuating antigay stereotypes, which prompted picketing across the country.
+Season six, episode five, "The Outrage", about a gay child molester, sparked real outrage by gay activists who complained the show was perpetuating antigay stereotypes, which prompted picketing across the country.
 See more »

 5 of 7 people found this review helpful.

 Was this review helpful to you?